nyfine99/mckelveyschofield/QUICK_START.md

 python -m scripts.euclidean_electorate
 ```

+Note: to create any animations, you will need to install ffmpeg on your system.
+The link to do so can be found [here](https://ffmpeg.org/download.html).

 ## What You'll See

 Running the demo will generate:
 - **Winset boundary** - policies that can defeat the incumbent
 - **McKelvey-Schofield path** - strategic policy transition sequence
 - **Animation** showing the path through policy space

+These can all be found in the newly-created output folder.

 ## Explore Different Scenarios